input-output-hk/iohk-ops/nix-darwin/README.md

 `~/.nixpkgs/darwin-configuration.nix` and rebuild the system.
 Re-run the deploy command to refresh the configuration.

+To speed up re-deploys, pass the `--update` option to the script.
+This will skip the nix-darwin install step.

 ### Debugging

 To make changes to the system (e.g. changing the build queue), you can